Curious to know what the best toys are for 8-year-old boys to help them develop? Which important developmental

 20. EpochAir Remote Control Car

 This remote control car is one of a kind.
-In addition to driving in all directions on the floor, this car also runs up any flat wall, ceiling or window.
+In addition to driving in all directions on the floor, this car also runs up on the highway, mud road, and on streets.
 Beware of what you’re getting yourself into, momma.

 21. Gotrax Electric Kick Start Scooter

 It reaches up to six miles per hour and can be used on a variety of surfaces.
 The efficient brake system will help your child keep the scooter under control.

 Featuring a large battery and high-capacity charger, your kid should be able to drive within a 5-mile range on just one charge.
 This scooter shouldn’t take more than 15 minutes to assemble and is recommended for children under 120 pounds.